 The small fort was hard to approach so it offered a good shelter against the Ottomans and it had gained importance.
 In fact, the enemy could attack it only from the East because of the swamp.
 We can see there the ruins of an Abbey of(Kapos) Szentjakab, too.
 It was a kind of outer fort of Kaposvár, surrounded by a palisade.
 Here is a reconstruction video of Kaposvár castle, made by Pazirik Ltd.:

 In the decades after the Battle of Mohács, the neighborhood was prowled by the troops of Sultan Suleiman.
-The Ottomans, led by Pasha Tojgun, took the castle of Kapos in September 1555.
-The Pasha had 4,000 riders and 5,000 infantrymen but the 311-400 Janissaries were his elite troops.
+The Ottomans, led by Pasha Tojgun, set out to take the southern Trans-Danubian castles including the castle of Kapos in September 1555.
+Taking Kaposvár was important because it was defending the way to Szigetvár and the line of the Dráva river’s region.
+The Pasha was called “Gólya” aka “Stork” in the Hungarian sources but according to Gévay Antal his name was “Hawk’s son”.
+He had 4,000 riders and 5,000 infantrymen but the 311-400 Janissaries were his elite troops.
 Also, he herded several thousand Hungarian peasants before him to aid his troops in the siege with their forced labor.
 It was the time when the same villagers built the Turks’ castles, then they were forced to build the Hungarians’ castles a year later.